geekquad/Pixel-Processing/OrbAlgorithm/README.md

 Brief takes all keypoints found by the fast algorithm and converts it into a binary feature vector so that together they can represent an object.

+Brief starts by smoothing image using a Gaussian kernel in order to prevent the descriptor from being sensitive to high-frequency noise.

 ![BRIEF](https://miro.medium.com/max/875/1*8v4ZvgwE0DYiCzQDRvno1A.png)

 The matching performance of BRIEF falls off sharply for in-plane rotation of more than a few degrees.
 ORB proposes a method to steer BRIEF according to the orientation of the keypoints.

 rBRIEF shows significant improvement in the variance and correlation over steered BRIEF.

+ORB specifies the rBRIEF algorithm as follows:
+1) Run each test against all training patches.
+2) Order the tests by their distance from a mean of 0.5, forming the vector T.
+3) Greedy search

 ## ORB in OpenCV
 ---------------